-- Adding 2 to 3 inches of mulch around trees and plants can save more than 60 gallons of water per week for every 1,000 square feet of irrigated landscape. - Mulch keeps soil moist and slows evaporation allowing water to sink into the soil. - Mulch breaks down into the soil providing nutrients for plants. - Mulch suppresses weeds.
+- ♦ Adding 2 to 3 inches of mulch around trees and plants can save more than 60 gallons of water per week for every 1,000 square feet of irrigated landscape. - Mulch keeps soil moist and slows evaporation allowing water to sink into the soil. - Mulch breaks down into the soil providing nutrients for plants. - Mulch moderates soil temperature. - Mulch suppresses weeds.